Who Is Adam Sandler?

 'The Longest Yard,' 'Reign Over Me'

-Sandler has continued to vary his work from broad comedies to more weighty material.
-Remaking the 1974 comedy The Longest Yard (2005), he played a convict who organizes a football game between the inmates and the guards — a role originated by Burt Reynolds.
+Sandler continued to vary his work from broad comedies to more weighty material.
+Remaking the 1974 sports comedy The Longest Yard (2005), he played a convict who organizes a football game between the inmates and the guards — a role originated by Burt Reynolds.
 Reynolds also appeared in the remake along with comedian Chris Rock and singer Nelly.
 The next year, Sandler played an architect who discovers a remote control that gives the power to fast-forward or rewind his own life in Click (2006).
-He took on the role of a man who lost his family in the September 11th terrorist attacks in Reign Over Me (2007).
-Through an accidental meeting with an old friend (played by Don Cheadle), Sandler's character began to rebuild his shattered life.
-Sandler earned some positive reviews for his performance with Variety calling him "compelling" and "excellent."
+He then took on the role of a man who loses his family in the September 11 terrorist attacks in Reign Over Me (2007).
+Through an accidental meeting with an old friend (played by Don Cheadle), Sandler's character begins to rebuild his shattered life.
+Sandler earned some positive reviews for his performance, with Variety calling him "compelling" and "excellent."

 'I Now Pronounce You Chuck & Larry'